Pointe-Noire railway station: Architecture

 The architect of this building is Jean Philippot (1901-1988), son-in-law of Raoul Dautry (1880-1951), Director General of the State Railway Administration, between 1928 and 1937 and then appointed after the Liberation of Paris, Minister of reconstruction and urban planning from 1944 to 1946.

 The other works of the architect are the Church of St. John the Evangelist of Drancy between 1933 and 1935, the Bridge station of Vanves-Malakoff in 1934, the railway station of Meudon in 1936.

 Contrary to the common misconception, Pointe-Noire station is neither a "true copy" nor a "faithful replica" of Trouville-Deauville station.
 Their architectural similarities come from their common designer and their construction carried out at the same time.
 Deauville is therefore a source of inspiration, just like the Dalat railway station in Vietnam, designed by the architects, Moncet and Reveron.

 It is also the era of the "Art Deco" style that is noticed in the glazing of the Central gable of the facade.

 Designed on the basis of a neo-Norman style architecture, it is raised on three levels and includes a tower that dominates the entire building.

 The facade is distinguished by a tower and some arcades on the ground floor.
 There are the Norman-style petons, with the dark vertical lines imitating the wooden panels, on the Pavilion on the left side of the facade (South end) and on the one overlooking the railroad tracks.
 The roofs have a small resemblance also.
 The cut-off roof is typical of the colonial constructions of this period.

 In the past the railway station had a pediment on its North-west gable that bore the name of the city.
 It was followed by a small terrace, topped by a wall with fake " colombage ", a pattern from the regionalist style, and to the architect who worked in Normandy.
 The Northeast end therefore did not have a floor on a few meters, the roof and the false studs in opposite to those of the South-East end Pavilion.

-Looking at the building on the South side, the right part of the façade seemed a bit truncated, making this stall unaesthetic.
+“Viewed from the south, the right side of the façade appeared truncated, giving the building an asymmetrical appearance.”
 The building underwent expansion work in its northeast part between 1943 and 1949: the roof was lengthened, covering the small terrace, the pediment bearing the name of the city disappeared, as well as the motifs imitating the wooden panels.
 These changes, although we are not aware of the reason, have somewhat restored the balance of the facade compared to the voluminous Pavilion located in the Southwest.

-It would be a good idea to draw attention to this architectural heritage which falls into decay and which is still poorly maintained as the entire architectural heritage of the CFCO.